-Key management personnel receive a superannuation guarantee contribution required by the law, which is currently 9.5%, and do not receive any other retirement benefits.
+Key management personnel receive a superannuation guarantee contribution required by the law, which until 30th June 2022 was 10% and thereafter changed to 10.5%, and do not receive any other retirement benefits.
 Some individuals, however, have chosen to sacrifice part of their salary to increase payments towards superannuation.